Here’s a first look at Seattle Symphony’s Octave 9, a performance venue that morphs into different kinds of spaces

 But the immersive visual technology, by Belle and Wissell, is capable of more.

-Clarinetist Derek Bermel, the symphony’s current composer-in-residence, is working with Seattle artist Barbara Earl Thomas to “upload” some of her work into the system to be digitally manipulated for a future concert.
+Clarinetist Derek Bermel, the Symphony’s current composer-in-residence, is working with Seattle artist Barbara Earl Thomas to “upload” some of her work into the system to be digitally manipulated for a future concert.
 “As an artist, one’s work is very specific,” he said, gesturing up to the speakers and projectors hidden in the honeycomb.
 “They’re creating a matrix for flexibility, so we can hone in the elements we want to present.”

 But the sound is the thing.
-Octave 9’s sonic potential is especially exciting for a room that, Mark Reddington of LMN Architects explained, was once envisioned as a restaurant space, then became “Soundbridge,” the symphony’s music education room, sandwiched between a Burlington-Northern train tunnel below and the rest of Benaroya Hall above.
+Octave 9’s sonic potential is especially exciting for a room that, Mark Reddington of LMN Architects explained, was once envisioned as a restaurant space, then became “Soundbridge,” the Symphony’s music-education room, sandwiched between a Burlington-Northern train tunnel below and the rest of Benaroya Hall above.

 Nearby, Boot gestured up toward a little metal arm hanging through the gray honeycomb.
 “They’re putting microphones on the next Mars rover — we’ll hear Mars!” he said eagerly.
 “Using the same brand of microphone we use here!
 So, I’m excited about that.”

-Octave 9 has a series of opening events, including a preview concert/fundraiser with snacks by chef Shota Nakajima and a soundtrack by KEXP DJ Evie on March 1 ($125); a grand opening on March 3 (free; RSVPs requested); and a 24-hour, nonstop music marathon featuring work by over 50 living composers from March 23-24 ($75-$200).
+Octave 9 has a series of opening events, including a preview concert/fundraiser with snacks by chef Shota Nakajima and a soundtrack by KEXP DJ Evie on Friday, March 1 ($125); a grand opening on Sunday, March 3 (free; RSVPs requested); and a 24-hour, nonstop music marathon featuring work by more than 50 living composers from March 23-24 ($75-$200).
 See seattlesymphony.org for details.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.